Skip to content

 """

-Converts the RGB color to HSV color space.
+Converts the color to HSV color space, derived from the canonical float store.

 Returns: